-- Buy-to-Let – standard investment in single units with lettings to a family, couple etc.
+- Buy-to-Let – standard investment in single units with lettings to a family, couple, etc.

 Property investing has huge appeal because many people feel they understand it.

-The thing is though, if you take the time to understand how this really works and how to mitigate your risks (e.g. via insurance and outsourcing), then this asset class could be a winner.
+If you take the time to understand how this really works and how to mitigate your risks (e.g. via insurance and outsourcing), then this asset class could be a winner.